philote/fellowship-pbta/README.md

 Striking arrows icon by Lorc under CC BY 3.0\
 Arrow flights icon by Lorc under CC BY 3.0\
 Bat icon by Delapouite under CC BY 3.0\
+Chained heart icon by Lorc under CC BY 3.0\
+Scales icon by Lorc under CC BY 3.0\
+Discussion icon by Delapouite under CC BY 3.0\